puniverse/pulsar/docs/index.md

 A val is a dataflow constant.
 It can have its value set once, and read multiple times.
 Attempting to read the value of a val before it's been set, will block until a value is set.
 Vals are like Pulsar promises, with the only difference being the behavior when attempting to set the val's value more than once.
 A promise will return `nil`, while a val will throw an `IllegalStateException`.

 A var is a dataflow variable.
-It can have it's value set multiple times, and every new value can trigger the re-computation of other vars.
+It can have its value set multiple times, and every new value can trigger the re-computation of other vars.
 You can set a var to retain historical values (consult the reference for more information).

 Here is a simple example of using vals and vars: